ChrisSantosLang/redscience/docs/source/releases/recorded.rst

 .. figure:: images/Player.png

-   Shown as of :doc:`stats` Version (to anticipate the evolution of the page).
+   Shown as of :doc:`stats` (to anticipate the evolution of the page).
 The tabs and their contents do not display in the current version.